The trend these days is to avoid bread if you want to be healthy and lean.

 Whole grain has added benefits that are missing from bread made with refined white flower.

-Although people along the Mediterranean do fine with some refined bread, a better health choice is to mainly eat whole grain bread.
+Although people along the Mediterranean do fine with some refined bread, a better health choice is to mainly eat the whole grain type.

-Look for whole grain as the first ingredient is one way to find healthy bread.
+Look for whole grain as the first ingredient.

-There may be another approach of choosing bread that will allow you a larger variety of bread to choose from.
+There may be another approach that will allow you a larger variety of bread to choose from.

 The 10:1 Carb-to-Fiber Bread Ratio Rule